seanbell/opensurfaces-segmentation-ui/README.md

 #### Running the project without Django

-The html files are a series of templates in `example_project/segmentation/templates` and are pieced together by the django template processor.
+The html for the demo is pieced together from a series of templates in `example_project/segmentation/templates` by the django template processor.
 I kept them separate for readability, but you can always convert them to a static version by viewing the demo (at `localhost:8000`) and then saving the html source as a static html file.

 The javascript files are written in coffeescript and are compiled on the fly by `django-compressor`.
 You can compile the coffeescript to javascript (make sure